Ultimate guide to Investment Book of Record (IBOR)

 The term ‘IBOR’, for Investment Book of Record, was popularised a decade ago.
 In 2014, a consortium of Asset Managers published the Global IBOR Standard (referred to as the “IBOR Standard" in this article).
 At the time, no available systems could fulfil the entire Standard.

-The Standard remains just as relevant today, and a few vendors have emerged that cover most of the requirements in the IBOR Standard, of which Limina is one (see a demo of Limina's IBOR).
+The Standard remains just as relevant today, and a few vendors have emerged that cover most of the requirements in it, of which Limina is one (get a demo).
 Such systems have been in production for a while now, and more and more Asset Managers are adopting them.
 But what benefits do such IBORs provide?
 Are there downsides?
 How do the various Investment Books of Records differ?
+Let's answer these questions.

 In 2014, as the IBOR Standard was published, vendors got busy analysing what it would take to build a system that would adhere to it.
 At the time, the technology was immature, making it difficult to create software to meet the full requirements and design objectives of the Standard.

 Instead, the industry experienced a widespread attempt by vendors to rebrand what they already had as IBOR Software conforming to the Standard.
-You can read more about the history of IBORs in our article about the Best Investment Books of Record.
+You can read more about how the story unfolded in our article about the Best Investment Books of Record.

-The result is that an IBOR solution can mean one of three things today:
+The result is that an Investment Book of Record can be defined in three different ways today:

 You can think of the 3rd-generation of IBOR as a position view that looks different depending on what perspective you’re looking at it from.

 Unfortunately, knowing which generation is meant by a simple “IBOR technology” claim is impossible.
 It’s our job to educate you so you can tell them apart.
-Let’s start with the first generation:
+Let’s explore the three generations next

 IBOR Generation 1: Flush & Fill